Better Together: Dairy + Plants

 - broccoli + cheese

 - bean and veggie burrito + cheese, etc.

 Especially because Americans over the age of 2 are falling short on fruits, vegetables and dairy when it comes to meeting the daily recommendations of the Dietary Guidelines for Americans; over 80 percent of the population does not meet daily recommendations for dairy and for vegetables.
-Similarly, nearly 80 percent of Americans 2+ years-old fall below recommendations for fruit consumption.
-So, those of us at National Dairy Council love to say it’s about plants plus animals, not plants vs. animals.
+Similarly, nearly 80 percent of Americans 2 years old and older fall below recommendations for fruit consumption.
+Those of us at National Dairy Council love to say it’s about plants plus animals, not plants vs. animals.

 Want to ramp up your own intake of fruits and veggies?
 Here are 15 of our favorite recipes that celebrate the joy of eating a variety of foods from plant and animal sources: